cbeckler/PlotlyBellyButtonEcology/README.md

 # PlotlyBellyButtonEcology
-using plotly and js to visualize bioscience data
+graphing bioscience data with javascript and plotly